 Although not all refrigeration technicians will take the same path, it can be helpful to consider some of the most common steps taken towards this career.
 Following is a common route to the refrigeration technician career.

-Step 1: Complete high school or earn GED (4 years)
+Step 1: Complete high school or earn GED (four years)

-Step 2A: Enroll in degree or certificate program (Option A, 6 months to 2 years)
+Step 2A: Enroll in degree or certificate program (Option A, six months to two years)

-Step 2B: Obtain apprenticeship (Option B, 2 to 5 years)
+Step 2B: Obtain apprenticeship (Option B, two to five years)

 Many refrigeration technicians may start out in an apprenticeship.
 Apprentices are paid a percentage of what their supervisor makes and receive raises at regular intervals, assuming they are performing a satisfactory job.
 Apprentices who work within a union structure are paid according to union terms and have a minimum starting salary upon completion of the apprenticeship, which generally lasts five years.

 The apprenticeship route can be rewarding albeit competitive.
 Unions such as the Pipefitters Local 537 offer apprenticeship programs to train new members in their trade.

 Step 3: Complete required EPA section 608 certification

 All technicians who work with refrigerants must earn the EPA section 608 certification.
 Section 608 training and certification is typically part of any refrigeration training, but it is essential that technicians earn this before beginning work.
 There are four different classifications of this certification, requiring four separate tests.
 A technician will need to earn the proper certification(s) based on the types of equipment they will be installing or servicing:

 - Type I – Small appliances